-Talent Grants
+Talent Scholarships

-Talent Grants are available to students with exceptional talent in the areas of creative writing, journalism, music, theatre, art, or athletics.
-Students may receive a grant waiving in-district tuition for up to 18 credit hours per semester.
+Talent Scholarships are available for students with exceptional talent in the areas of creative writing, journalism, music, theatre, art, or athletics.
+Students may receive a scholarship waiving in-district tuition for up to 18 credit hours per semester.
 Recipients are selected by a committee from the Student Services Division.
 Interested students should contact the Student Services Office for details.

-Carl Sandburg College Foundation Crisis Grants/Loans
+Crisis Grants/Loans

-The Carl Sandburg College Foundation offers emergency financial assistance to Sandburg students who may have a problem paying a one-time bill that could jeopardize the applicant's ability to remain enrolled at Carl Sandburg College.
-A one-time loan could be approved if the student meets the eligibility requirements.
-(Student will be required to show documentation of financial situation and submit a letter explaining specific circumstances.)
+Carl Sandburg College Foundation offers emergency financial assistance for Sandburg students in crisis experiencing a non-academic, nonrecurring expense that jeopardizes the applicant's ability to remain enrolled at Carl Sandburg College.
+A one-time crisis grant or loan could be approved if the student meets all the eligibility requirements, subject to available funding.
+(Student must document their financial crisis and submit a letter explaining specific circumstances.)
 For information, students should request a Crisis Grant/Loan application from the Foundation Office.
 If eligible, students will receive a response within 72 hours.